pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]

 ???
 Summary: fallback functions define what to do when a contract is sent money without any method being invoked.
+This applies to parameterless `call` as well.

 :TODO: check that fallbacks are always public